You are here

 At a glance: Public History and Museum Studies

-Professor Ray Schuck, the primary instructor for the minor, spent over twenty years as the Director of the Allen County Museum in Lima, OH.
+Professor Ray Schuck, the Direcotr of the Public History program, spent over twenty years as the Director of the Allen County Museum in Lima, OH.

 Public History and Museum Studies Features: